Abusive men come in all shapes and sizes.

 His needs and wants take precedence over most anything else.
 About your own needs, for sure, and often even above the children’s needs.

-If you are in a relationship with an abusive mam of this type, you are basically his servant.
+If you are in a relationship with an abusive man of this type, he will order you around and expect you to drop anything else to serve him.

 Except he doesn’t pay you, he is always unhappy because his standards are too high to meet, and he treats you like dirt.